 The digital archive is hosted for public and research use at the Five College Compass: Digital Collections and the Center for Research Libraries

-Hampshire’s Harold Johnson Library has launched the Havana Archive Project, an open access digital photographic archive containing more than 8,000 photographs of the 1,055 most significant buildings in the Historic Center of Havana, Cuba—declared World Heritage Monuments by UNESCO in 1982.
+Hampshire’s Harold Johnson Library has launched the Havana Archive Project, an open access digital photographic collection containing more than 8,000 photographs of the 1,055 most significant buildings in the Historic Center of Havana, Cuba—declared World Heritage Monuments by UNESCO in 1982.

 The historic buildings were identified by Dr. Eusebio Leal, director of the Office of the Historian, at the beginning of the restoration of Havana in the early 1980s.
 The Plan Maestro Office was created in 1994 with the mandate to create a master plan for the renovation and preservation of historic Havana—a 4.4 sq km (l.7 sq mi) area of high density 16th to 19th century buildings with many narrow streets 5.8 m (19 ft.)—and for the visual documentation of the city as the planning authority of the Office of the Historian.